d-oliveros/nest/README.md

 You don't have to manually save the results into the DB; The agent will save all the scraped results in the database for you, and will make sure it doesn't accidentally scrape the same link twice.

-## Engine

-Normally, a scraping op will spawn a bunch of other scraping operations.
-That's when the engine comes in handy.
-By default, the engine will create x amount of workers, where x is the amount of CPU cores you have.
-Each worker will query for an operation, sorted by priority, run that operation (and spawn a bunch of other operations), and query for another operation again.

-Only 1 worker will be querying for an operation at a given time.
-That is to avoid having multiple workers working on the same op.
-If there are no unfinished operations, the worker will keep on querying for new ops every 600ms.

-The `Worker` class is a sub-class of the Agent class.
-The Agent class is extending EventEmitter.
-The Agent class has the ability to add external EventEmitters and emit events to them, and can also spawn phantomJS processes and open URLs and do a bunch of cool stuff.

 ## Creating new routes